infoatgodreams/GoDreams-Repository/Volume 2/Care Standards/India - Service Providers to CCIs/Aftercare Model_Prerana.md

 Prerana Practices Prerana prepares a contact list of important local medical professionals and hospitals close to the GH - EA.

+# HEALTH

+- Under health, four needs have been identified: nutrition, hygiene, physical, and mental health.
+3.1.
+Nutrition Nutrition is a primary requirement for the development of an individual.
+Several factors impact the nutritional requirements of an individual.
+One, the stage of growth.
+During childhood and adolescence, children require a diet that is different from what t hey require when they step into adulthood.
+Two, the nature of work an individual undertakes.
+For instance, those engaged in physical activity or sports need specific diets.
+The required nutrition also varies based on other conditions like pregnancy, PCOD, obesity, certain physical and mental disorders, identified malnourishment.
+The quantity, quality as well as the frequency and gaps in between the meals may also vary depending on these conditions.

+p.
+38

+3.1.1.
+Regular Diet A resident must be able to eat a nutritious diet.
+In an AH, the managing organization takes the responsibility of providing meals and monitors the health of its residents.

+Prerana undertakes the following activities to help the residents meet their dietary requirements. ● Facilitates collective decision - making regarding the food menu: The idea is to help the residents plan and review their menu as well as the roles and responsibilitie s in the kitchen regularly.
+This also includes facilitating discussions around the storage of cooked food.
+Since most of the residents are working or studying, they may not have the time to cook all three meals.
+Hence, sometimes meals are prepared in advan ce, stored, and warmed from time to time to prevent them from getting spoilt. ● Educates residents on safety measures in the kitchen: The social workers discuss and sometimes demonstrate precautions to be taken, especially while using kitchen equipment such as knives, cooking stoves, and gas. ● Facilitating dis cussions on budgeting and healthy eating practices: The residents must figure out what proportion of their income should be spent on food.
+Initially, Prerana helps the residents budget thei r household expenses.
+If residents are still looking for jobs or have recently moved out of a CCI, Prerana also provides financial assistance.

+p.
+39

+3.1.2.
+Special Nutrition Special nutrition is the distinct and/or additional nutrition needed for an individual to address their specific deficiencies or health conditions.
+It is designed based on professional consultations.
+In an AH, the nutrition needs of an individual are taken care of by the management, but in a GH - EA , this is guided by a range of factors, inclu ding the residents’ awareness of their dietary requirements, access to a professional, and the financial capacity of the members.
+Prerana Practices Prerana helps the residents build an understanding of why they require special nutrition and how they can procure the same.
+Prerana also pays for special nutrition until a resident has a job or can pay for themselves.
+This is done through individual discussions and group consultations with the residents — often by sharing information using audio - visual material.

+p.
+40

+3.2.
+Hygiene 3.2.1.
+External to the Premises The victims of CSEC brought before the JJ system, by and large belong to the lower socio - economic strata of society

+he GH - EAs are not always in a well - provided neighborhood, let alone a luxurious or p lush locality.
+The hygiene of the neighborhood may be sub - optimum and has to be carefully chosen and maintained.
+To ensure hygiene in the GH - EA, the external surroundings must be clean and free from stagnant water, toxic waste, solid waste, dump yards, and any other sources of contamination of water and air.
+Waste - water disposal systems must be in place.
+While the AHs have their own in - built mechanisms of sanitation, GH and GH - EAs need to be in areas that are hygienic, free from contamination, and have prop er systems of waste disposal and sanitation.

+Prerana Practices Prerana prioritizes sanitation as an essential criterion while selecting the accommodation for the GH - EA.
+Sanitation infrastructure must comply with the minimum standards.
+During the initial phase of searching and shortlisting a residence, Prerana ensures that the premises are located away from dumping grounds, are equipped with sanitation facilities, and have access to a waste - water disposal system.
+In certain cases, Preran a also engages older resident girls in the process of selecting a residence based on such parameters to train and equip them in making these important decisions.

+In urban, low - income settlements like the suburbs of Mumbai city, toilets and bathrooms might not be attached to the home.
+While selecting a residential unit for the GH - EA, maximum efforts are made to ensure that the residential unit is equipped with the basic facilities.

+p.
+41

+n certain communities or societies in urban cities, the water supply continues to be scarce and is restricted for certain hours in a day.
+Thus, the residents need to equip themselves 31 in planning the utiliza tion of the water for drinking, cooking, washing, etc. Prerana also assists the residents in this transition

+p.
+42

+Prerana Practices Prerana undertakes the following activities to help residents: ● Procures hygiene and sanitation materials: Prerana assists and guides residents in procuring items for collective (trash bins, garbage bags, menstrual supplies, sanitation material, water storage containers) and personal hygiene (bathing soap, towels, sanitary napkins, etc). ● Facilitates workshops: This includes sensitization and training workshops on hygiene, reproductive health, and safe sex practices.
+Prerana also helps residents in building personal hygiene habits for themselves and others around them.

+3.3.
+Physical Health Care 3.3.1.
+First Aid Every kind of injury or onslaught of ill health does not necessarily need professional medical intervention.
+Many of them such as cuts, minor injuries, etc. can be adequately addressed by immediate non - professional interventions — especially in emergencies.

+A First Aid Kit has basic medical supplies for small cuts and wounds like cotton, disinfectants, adhesives, anti - bacterial, germicidal, anti - diarrheal, oral rehydration therapy sachets, etc. A First Aid Kit is available on the premises in case of an AH but in a GH or GH - EA, the residents must put together a kit, and regula rly check the supplies for expiry dates.

+p.
+43

+3.3.2.
+Access to certified medica l systems Certified medical systems are needed for the diagnosis and treatment of illnesses, including super - specialized services.
+Certified systems can be defined as qualified services authorized and recognized by the State.
+An AH, being a supervised and officially - managed formal residential arrangement, has to create access to certified medical services and a hospital.
+In GH - EA, on the other hand, the residents are required to be trained on accessing certified medical services — including information about their availability, how to contact them, clarity about payments, how to take and keep appointments, and other tasks.
+Every resident must be trained in these tasks as anyone might need these services and they should be able to mobilize it.
+The residents mus t also know about and use of health insurance services.

+Prerana Practices Prerana prepares a contact list of important local medical professionals and hospitals close to the GH - EA.

+Prerana Practices In a GH - EA, Prerana helps residents to buy and put together the items needed for a First Aid kit.
+Prerana trains the residents about medicines to be used for specific ailments, educates them to c heck the expiration dates of medicines, and replace them.
+Residents are also informed of the emergency first - 33 aid methods until they can access a professional health service.
+The social worker during her regular visits to the GH ensures that she checks the First - Aid box with the girls.
+The importance of updating a First Aid Kit is also discussed during monthly meetings as the girls often forget to replenish used medicines or check expiry dates.

 ## Mental Health
 - Access to Mental Health Services Unlike physical health, mental health is lesser - known to most.
 Information must be given to residents on what mental health means, how to access mental health services, and ways to tackle mental health stigma and discrimination.
 - Prerana Practices Prerana empanels mental health service p rofessionals, like psychiatrists, therapists and counselors for the residents to be accessed when needed.
 Stress management sessions are facilitated with the residents by a 35 counselor from Prerana.